ethersphere/bee-docs/docs/introduction.md

 Don't have Bee installed yet?
 It's easy!
 Head over to the [installation](/docs/installation/quick-start) section to get Bee up and running.

 ## Working With Bee
-Once you have Bee installed, find out how to configure your software, interact with the API, monitor what Bee is up to, and make those all important backups in the [working with Bee](/docs/working-with-bee/introduction) section.
+Once Bee is installed, find out how to configure the software, interact with the API, monitor what Bee is up to, and make those all important backups in the [working with Bee](/docs/working-with-bee/introduction) section.

 ## Access the Swarm
 To learn more about how to get the most out of Bee, find out how to [access the swarm](/docs/access-the-swarm/upload-and-download) section so you can share files with your friends, use Bee to host a website on a public Swarm Gateway, and much more!